michaeljh9/PluginParadise/README.md

 # PluginParadise
 By default, the out-of-the-box behavior qBittorrent has is it does not have any search plugins installed.
-Users are encouraged to visit the qbittorrent/search-plugins repository and download the plugins for their search engines of choice:
+Users are encouraged to add the ones the want by visiting the qbittorrent/search-plugins repository and download the plugins they want:

 ![02](https://github.com/user-attachments/assets/6a8103c1-3b21-44ac-9d61-d2cbb79337d8)